Expat Living in Mataram, Lombok

 The roads on Lombok are good and getting better every year.
 All main roads are reconstructed or under construction and allow a pleasant ride up north or south.

 The Internet connections are relatively good, as long as you use Speedy from Telkom.
 All other providers (modem internet through XL, Telkomsel, etc.) are unstable or slow especially in the Senggigi area.
 Lots of mountains interrupt the signals.
-Most cafés, restaurants, and hotels that cater to tourists offer free Wi-Fi.
+Most cafés, restaurants, and hotels that cater to tourists offer free WiFi Indi Home (Fiber Optic connection) a service from Telkomsel is also now available in some areas of Lombok.
+This service allows video streaming access to movies and music on line

-The only international school is in Montong (between Mataram and Senggigi) and is called Nusa Alam.
-There are several national schools with A accreditation.
+International school in Lombok is in Montong (between Mataram and Senggigi) and is called Nusa Alam.
+This school offers both a National and Cambridge curriculum, it is one of the first choices for expatriate families.
+The lessons are taught in English with students ranging form Kindergarten to 10th grade.
+There are other option like Rinjani Indah School in Kuta, South Lombok.
+Also there are several national schools with “A” accreditation.
 One of the best national schools in Mataram is Aleathia.

 Mataram, Cakranegara and Sweta are filled with shops where you can find anything you need.
 Several big shops opened where you will find items to renovate your house.
 More and more expensive boutiques are opening.